keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 | NFR-6 | The feature is unit-testable without a live TPM, network, or bootstrap server (adapter mocked) | Required |
 | NFR-7 | End-to-end provisioning completes within a typical maintenance window | < 5 minutes |

 ---

-### 7. Architecture Design
+### 7. Trusted ZTP Architecture Overview

-Trusted ZTP is an additive, management-plane feature.
-This section places it in the SONiC architecture, zooms into its internal components and secure data flow in next sectinos.
+Trusted ZTP is an additive management-plane feature that enhances SONiC's existing ZTP framework with secure onboarding capabilities.
+This section describes how Trusted ZTP fits into the SONiC architecture and introduces the key components and secure data flows involved in the solution.

-Trusted ZTP operates entirely in the SONiC **management plane**.
-It has no interaction with the ASIC, SAI, `orchagent`, or `syncd`.
-It reads and writes CONFIG_DB and STATE_DB, reads trust material from the filesystem, and — in Phase 2 — uses the TPM.
-Its only external interaction is an outbound TLS session to the bootstrap server.
+Trusted ZTP operates entirely within the SONiC management plane.
+It does not interact with the ASIC, SAI, orchagent, or syncd.
+Instead, it:
+- Reads and writes configuration and operational state through CONFIG_DB and STATE_DB.
+- Reads trust material, such as certificates and vouchers, from the local filesystem.
+- Uses TPM-based device identity in Phase 2.
+- Establishes outbound TLS connections to authorized bootstrap servers.

-Because the ZTP process handles data received from potentially untrusted networks during initial device boot, the network-facing bootstrap and file-parsing components are designed to run with limited privileges and within a sandboxed environment i.e.
+As Trusted ZTP processes information received from external networks during initial device onboarding, security and isolation are key design considerations.

+**Secure Execution Model:**

+To reduce the risk associated with processing untrusted network data:

-- Network-sourced data is processed in a restricted environment with minimal privileges.
+- Network-facing data is processed in a sandboxed, reduced-privilege environment.
-- The bootstrap and parsing components are isolated from critical system functions.
+- Bootstrap, TLS, voucher-validation, CMS-validation, and parsing functions are isolated from critical system functions.
-- The root-level configuration engine is separated from the network-facing components.
+- The privileged configuration engine that applies configurations remains separate from network-facing components.
-- If a vulnerability is exploited in the provisioning or parsing process, the impact is limited by the sandbox and privilege restrictions.
+- Any vulnerability in the onboarding or parsing process is contained by sandbox and privilege boundaries.
-- This reduces the risk of unauthorized access to the underlying operating system during the initial provisioning phase.
+- This minimizes the risk of unauthorized access to the underlying operating system during the provisioning phase.

-#### Footprint on the SONiC Architecture
+### 7.1 Footprint on the SONiC Architecture

-The SONiC community's canonical architecture organises the system as application containers interacting through a **central Redis database**, above the SWSS / `syncd` / SAI stack and the ASIC.
-Trusted ZTP fits into that picture with a deliberately small footprint: it extends the existing **native `sonic-ztp` host service**, adds a CLI, and adds tables to **CONFIG_DB** and **STATE_DB**.
-Everything below the database — SWSS, `syncd`, SAI, and the ASIC — **is untouched**.
+The SONiC architecture is built around application services that communicate through a centralized Redis database, above the SWSS, syncd, SAI, and ASIC layers.

+Trusted ZTP has a deliberately small architectural footprint.
+The solution:

+- Extends the existing native sonic-ztp host service.
+- Adds Trusted ZTP management and monitoring commands to the CLI.
+- Introduces configuration and operational state tables in CONFIG_DB and STATE_DB.
+- Reuses the existing SONiC provisioning workflow and plugin framework.

+No changes are required to:
+- SWSS
+- syncd
+- SAI
+- ASIC hardware and forwarding pipeline

 ```mermaid
 flowchart TB